- Court Business

 To reach the jury office in Rochester, dial 585-613-4017.
 If you call is not answered, please leave a voice mail message.

 Typically, jury selection depends on the type of trial that you are being selected for.
 You can plan on being at the courthouse for the morning and possibly the afternoon.
 Short recesses are taken throughout the selection day and the Court does break for lunch.
 The Court does not provide lunch.
-You can bring your lunch or eat a nearby restaurant.
+You can bring your lunch or eat at a nearby restaurant.
 There is a cafeteria located in the Rochester courthouse only.

 Laptop computers, electronic devices and cell phones are not allowed in the courtroom -- please do not bring them into the courthouse.
 If they are brought to the courthouse, they will be checked at the door and you will be requested to leave these items with Security until you are released for the day.
 Public phones are available throughout the Rochester Courthouse only.